aiQA012/CollabCoder/index.md

 ## 2) Try the App!

 Here you can try traditional [etherpad](https://rich.etherpad.com/).
 For the control experiment group, we will use this app to do qualitative analysis.
-In our experimental group, we will use an AI assisted tool to provide suggestions for your coding process!
+In our experiment group, we will use an AI assisted tool to provide suggestions for your coding process!
+You will be assigned to experiment group or control group randomly.

 ## 3) Study Instruction